nus-cs2103-AY2223S1/tp/README.md

 ## Using this Product

-1. Download the latest InTrack.jar from [here](https://github.com/AY2223S1-CS2103T-T11-2/tp/releases).
+1. Download the latest `InTrack.jar` from [here](https://github.com/AY2223S1-CS2103T-T11-2/tp/releases).
 2. Copy the file to the folder you want to use as the home folder for InTrack.
 3. Launch the app by double-clicking the file or by using the command `java -jar InTrack.jar` in your terminal.

+To fully utilise the features, please visit the [User Guide](https://ay2223s1-cs2103t-t11-2.github.io/tp/UserGuide.html).

 ---
-* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).